Add Color Indoors With Bromeliads and Poinsettias

 Warning Poinsettias do not require fertilizer during the winter.

 Tip: Poinsettias come in many shades of cream, yellow, white, pink, peach, traditional red and some with variegated bracts (leaves) that are designed with stripes, marbled or spotted with contrasting colors.
-Red shade poinsettias are still the most popular by far—80 percent.
+Red color poinsettias are still the most popular by far—80 percent.

 Bracts (leaves) are commonly mistaken for the flower of the poinsettia.
 The flower or cyathia is located in the center of several bracts.